gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 There is another category of open-source that could only happen as a subsidy of large companies.

-They often yield it as a weapon (Android, Kubernetes?), so maybe they are not the real kind of open-source.

 They certainly spoiled end-users in the past decades.

 ## "Simple" Is at Odds With Open-Source Business Models